chihirot0109/message-exchange/README.md

 Application for easy message exchange and chatting with members!
 With this app, you will be able to send & receive messages among app members.
 You can also chat with members without reloading the page each time.
-* [Messagere](https://www.messagere.xyz/) - Try sign up and log in to start chatting with members.
+* [Messagere](https://www.messagere.xyz/) - Try to sign up and log in to start chatting with members.

 ## Built With